The Blog

 • People of all personality types may want to call upon the dynamic mindset when they need to persuade others, push toward a goal, or seize opportunities.

-• Practice a dynamic personality by taking risks, making quick decisions, and adding energy to your body language and facial expressions, among other tips.
+• You can practice being more dynamic by taking risks, making quick decisions, and adding energy to your body language and facial expressions, among other tips.

 We all have natural tendencies that direct our behaviors and choices throughout the day.
 These attitudes feel so intuitive that we can forget there are other options.
+But the truth is, you can practice flexing into the mindsets that don't come as naturally to you.
+That way, you'll be better able to call on them when they're useful.

 What is a dynamic personality?